SharePoint Online Guest User Licensing

 2. You want to invite 3,000 users into SharePoint Online and you would like them to progress through a Multi-Factor Authentication.
 The guest user licensing ratio does apply and the ratio would be 600:3000 which means you must have purchased 600 Azure Premium licenses to support the 3000 guest users being invited in this scenario.

-Azure Active Directory B2B collaboration licensing guidance
+Sources: Azure Active Directory B2B collaboration licensing guidance

 Latest Articles